MobBotTeam/PokeMobBot/README.md

  - Discovery pathing function -> bot continue to walk in radom direction from pokestop to pokestop, it pick closest pokestop each turn!
  - Force move option, just double click to the map and bot will start moving there!

+<h2>Credits</h2>
+Thanks to Feroxs' hard work on the API & Console we are able to manage something like this.
+Without him, this would not have been available.